LBacchiani/session-subtyping-tool/README.md

 - [Python (3.X version)](https://www.python.org/downloads/)
 - [Ghc](https://www.haskell.org/platform/)
 - Depending on your setup, you might need to install extra Haskell packages (GHC's complaints will help you figure these out and you can install them with `cabal`).
-- If you are working on a Linux distribution, you will need to edit `general_config.json` inserting the command used to open images from command line.
+- Linux distribution only: you will need to edit `general_config.json` inserting the command used to open images from command line.
+- Linux distribution only: you might need to install Tkinter Python package.

 ### Compiling Haskell sources:
 Here, we assume that you have a terminal open and that you are in one of the folder containing Haskell source code in session-type-utilities subdirectories (do the same for all algorithms and type viewer)

 #### Compile Algorithms:
 * Run: `ghc Checker`

 #### Compile Type Viewer:
 * Run: `ghc Viewer`